camunda-community-hub/camunda8-greenfield-installation/README.md

        # Google also requires the following plugin as of 2022
        gcloud components install gke-gcloud-auth-plugin

-2. The next step is to make sure you are authenticated.
+2. Make sure you are authenticated.
 If you don't already have one, you'll need to sign up for a new Google Cloud Account.
 Then, run the following command and then follow the instructions to authenticate via your browser.

        $ gcloud auth login

 3. Use the Google-specific `Makefile` to create a GKE cluster

-`cd` into the `azure` directory
+`cd` into the `google` directory

 Edit the `./google/Makefile` and set the following bash variables so that they are appropriate for your specific environment.